scotttyso/intersight-tools/README.ezimm.md

 ### IMPORTANT NOTES

+Take a look at the pools/policies/profiles/templates folders in the [easy-imm repository](https://github.com/terraform-cisco-modules/easy-imm).

 Take notice of the `ezi.yaml` extension on the files.
-This is how the  YAML schema will recognize the files as part of the library.
+This is how the  YAML schema will recognize the files as part of the library to be read by the script.

 The Structure of the YAML files is very flexible.
 You can have all the YAML Data in a single file or you can have it in multiple individual folders like is shown in the easy-imm repository.
+The script is going to look for a parent folder that contains the folders pools, policies, profiles, and templates, or any combination of those together.

 ## YAML Schema Notes for auto-completion, Help, and Error Validation: